Artris/lazy-jar/README.md

 A slash command goes through the following steps

-1.  **Pasring**: transforms a textual command into an action (JSON representation) that is easily consumed by the other modules in the system
+1.  **Parsing**: transforms a textual command into an action (JSON representation) that is easily consumed by the other modules in the system
 2.  **Action**: validates an action and transform its properties to create an action
 3.  **Reducer**: given the current state for a team and a valid action, returns the next state